akatalepsia/akatalepsia.github.io/_posts/2017-02-10-puerto-rico.md

 ![post](/images/posts/2017/2017-01/DSC_5223.jpg)

 That evening, we went on a guided bioluminescence bay tour.
 I highly recommend the experience, and our friends also had a great time!
 The kayaks were completely transparent, allowing us to gape at the dazzling streaks of light beneath us.
-The tour guide also pointed out each constellation visible in the night sky, which we could see fairly well considering the light pollution coming from the neighboring main island.
+The tour guide also pointed out each constellation visible in the night sky, which we could see fairly well, considering the light pollution coming from the neighboring main island.
 After the tour, we headed to our place in Vieques for the night.

 ---